 A post-hearing brief submitted on behalf of Dean reiterated support for the adoption of Proposal 4 provided that Proposals 1 and 3 are adopted.
-The brief stated that Proposal 4, when adopted with Proposals 1 and 3, would tend to limit the abuse of transportation credits on supplemental milk for Class I use because Proposal 4 sets a cap on the receipt of transportation credits by handlers.
-The brief also stressed that the adoption of Proposal 4 would exercise some control over how much milk would be pooled on the orders through the diversion process.
+The brief stated that Proposal 4, when adopted in conjunction with Proposals 1 and 3, would tend to limit the abuse of transportation credits on supplemental milk for Class I use as a result of the cap on the receipt of transportation credits by handlers suggested in Proposal 4.
+The brief also stressed that, if adopted, the provisions detailed in Proposal 4 would lead to the exercise of some control over the amount of milk that would be pooled on the orders through the diversion process.

 A dairy farmer who supplies milk to Dean testified in support of Proposal 4.
-The witness agreed with Dean and other opponents that orders should only pool the milk of producers who truly serve the Class I needs of the market; otherwise revenue essentially leaves the two marketing areas.
-According to the witness, this loss of revenue leads to the area's dairy farmers exiting the industry and further reduces the availability of local milk supplies.
-The witness said that the result is the need for acquiring more milk produced from far outside the marketing areas.
+The witness agreed with Dean and other witnesses that orders should only pool the milk of producers who truly serve the Class I needs of the market, otherwise revenue essentially leaves the two marketing areas.
+According to the witness, this loss of revenue leads area dairy farmers to exit the industry. thereby further reducing the availability of local milk supplies and increasing the need for acquiring more milk produced from far outside the marketing areas.
 The witness was of the opinion that it is the shipments of supplemental milk into the marketing areas that provide the ability to pool milk by diversion when it is not available to the market.

-A witness from SMI testified in support of Proposal 4 provided Proposals 1 and 3 are adopted.
+A witness from SMI testified in support of Proposal 4, provided Proposals 1 and 3 are adopted.

-A Kentucky dairy producer testified in support of Proposal 4 and said that supplemental milk receiving transportation credits should have some limits on the amount of additional milk that can be pooled by diversions.
+A Kentucky dairy producer testified in support of Proposal 4 and said that supplemental milk receiving transportation credits should be subject to some limits on the amount of additional milk that can be pooled by diversion.
 The witness was of the opinion that transportation credits give producers located outside the marketing areas a price advantage because their diverted milk receives the blend price of the orders.

 A witness appearing on behalf of LOL testified in opposition to Proposal 4.
 The witness noted that transportation credits were established to attract supplemental milk and to partially offset the cost of hauling supplemental milk into the deficit markets.
-The witness explained that the orders' specify conditions that must be met for being eligible to receive transportation credit payments.
-The current transportation credit provisions, the witness said, already limit payments for supplemental milk from outside the marketing areas to the milk of dairy farmers who are not defined as "producers" under the orders.
-The witness also said that payments are limited to Class I pounds and are not made on the first 85 miles of hauling milk from farms to the plant that receives supplemental milk.
+The witness explained that the orders' specify the conditions that must be met to be eligible to receive transportation credit payments.
+The current transportation credit provisions, the witness said, already limit payments for supplemental milk from outside the marketing areas to include only the milk of dairy farmers who are not defined as "producers" under the orders.
+The witness also said that payments are limited to Class I pounds and are not paid on the first 85 miles of hauling milk from farms to the plant receiving supplemental milk.

 The LOL witness stressed that additional limitations would do nothing to encourage the delivery of needed supplemental milk into the marketing areas during the short production months.
-The witness was of the opinion that if the intent is to change the diversion limits of the orders, those changes should be addressed in a separate hearing.
+The witness was of the opinion that if the intent is to change the diversion limits of the orders, then those changes should be addressed in a separate hearing.

-A post-hearing brief submitted by LOL reiterated opposition to Proposal 4.
-The brief reiterated the positions given at the hearing.
-The brief also stated that Proposal 4 improperly assumes that all handlers supplying supplemental milk have equal access to distributing plants and that distributing plants Class I use of milk is the same as the Class I utilization of the two markets.
+A post-hearing brief submitted by LOL reiterated its position given at the hearing opposing Proposal 4.
+The brief also stated that Proposal 4 improperly assumes that all handlers supplying supplemental milk have equal access to distributing plants and that distributing plants' Class I use of milk is the same as the Class I utilization of the two markets.